stochastic-processes-exercises/queuing-tool-2/README.md

 qn = qt.QueueNetwork( g=g, q_classes=q_classes, q_args=q_args )
 ```

+Notice, furthrmore, that to pass this exercise the queue network object that is created by the `qt.QueueNetwork` command must be called `qn` as this object is used within the tests.

 In queuing tool objects called `QueueServers` manage queues.
 When you use the command above you are thus setting up one `QueueServer` to manage the M/M/1 queue.
 The `q_args` variable that you set up above tells queuing tool how this `QueueServer` object should be set up.
 What queuing tool needs to know about each `QueueServer` is what you would expect; namely:

 1. What governs the times that agents arrive at the queue -- For an M/M/1 queue this is a Poisson process.